matrix-org/matrix-spec-proposals/proposals/MSCZZZZ-matrix-for-the-social-media-use-case.md

 * m.social.feed
 * m.social.group
-* m.social.event

-Those three rooms will act as a container for events of different types, which will be displayed only on a specific client.
+Those two rooms will act as a container for events of different types, which will be displayed only on a specific client.

 The type is used to set the general purpose of the room.